 * At the April 15, 2020 meeting, the members voted to withdraw the following proposed amendment for consideration: 191114 - Proposed Charter Amendment to Increase the Signature Requirements for Voter Initiated Charter Amendments

 In March 2019, Gainesville voters approved the creation of a Charter Review Commission to create a regularly established process for reviewing and placing a charter amendments on the ballot.
 The Charter Review Commission will be assembled once a decade to engage with the public and create a list of potential changes to the city charter.

+and must complete its work no later than May of 2020.
 Changes recommended by the Charter Review Commission will be brought to the City Commission for final consideration before appearing on the November 2020 ballot for voter consideration.

 Charter Review members

 Bryan Eastman, alternate